IsmailC1/CRUD---project/README.md

 // and finely --> ./mongod

 After running the mongoDB the application will appear on your screen.You will see an example of CRUD implemented in the web-application.
 This web application doesn't include Bootstrap instead it's using ui-semantic.
-The aim of creating this app was to get used CRUD and ui-semantic.
+The aim of creating this app was to get used to CRUD and ui-semantic.
 Enjoy it!!